 You will have access to grandstand seating for views of the racing action as well as Parade Ring access.
 From your spot in the centre of the Gordon Enclosure you will be within easy reach of The Parade Ring, the bars of the East Parade and the Earl’s Lawn, the centre of raceday entertainment during raceweek, where you will find live music, dancing and DJs throughout the day.

-You will have a brilliant base for a full day of excitement.
-The Sussex Lounge Club in the Gordon Enclosure is ideally located for enjoying all that’s on offer at the Racecourse.
+The Sussex Lounge Club provides a brilliant base for a full day of excitemen in the Gordon Enclosure, perfctly located for enjoying all that’s on offer at the both on and off the track.

-You will have a convenient and easy base for the day in the Gordon Enclosure, where you can step in to the Sussex Lounge Club for lunch and a drink between races.
+A convenient and easy base for the day in the Gordon Enclosure, where you can relax in the Sussex Lounge Club for lunch and drinkd between races.

 The Gordon Enclosure has no formal dress code outside of Qatar Goodwood Festival, however, many racegoers in this enclosure do still dress in smart attire for their day at the races.